 It’s summertime, and the garden is producing massive quantities of zucchini right now!
-So, using the blessing of the bounty at hand, what’s for dinner?
+So, using the blessing of the bounty that is at hand, what’s for dinner tonight?
 Zucchini Lasagna!

 Now don’t scrunch your nose; after all who said pasta noodles are an absolute lasagna requirement?
-Rigid requirements or expectations when it comes to cooking long-recognized entrees can limit inventive approaches to creating new and equally delicious entrees that can still please the “old-schoolers” and also appeal to the “carb-conscious” gang!
+Rigid expectations when it comes to cooking long-recognized entrees can limit inventive approaches to creating new and equally delicious entrees … new entrees that can still please the “old-schoolers” and also appeal to the “carb-conscious” gang!
 So, let’s get creative and produce something that, just like the old-school recipe, can wonderfully fill the tummies of our friends and family.

 1 lb. ground beef